michaelgoldfien/michaelgoldfien.github.io/_pages/research.md

 "Just Patronage?
 Affinity and the Diplomatic Value of Non-Career Ambassadors."
 Revise and resubmit at the <i>Journal of Conflict Resolution</i>.

 "Leadership Importance, Institutional Constraints, and Conflict: A Document-Based Approach" (with Michael Joseph).
-Revise and resubmit.
+Revise and resubmit at <i>Security Studies</i>.

 "When Do Leader Attributes Matter?
-Evidence from the President's Daily Brief" (with Michael Joseph and Dan Krcmaric)
+Evidence from the President's Daily Brief" (with Michael Joseph and Dan Krcmaric).
+Available on request.

 In Progress
 ---

-"Hawks, Doves, and Regime Type in International Rivalry and Rapprochement"
+"Hawks, Doves, and Regime Type in International Rivalry and Rapprochement."
+Available on request.

-"The National Security Council, Diplomacy, and the Bureaucratic Politics of U.S. Foreign Policy Shifts"
+"The National Security Council, Diplomacy, and the Bureaucratic Politics of U.S. Foreign Policy Shifts."
+Available on request.

 "Domestic Politics, Reassurance, and the End of Enduring Rivalries"